bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Eric Elliot, in his Medium article Master the JavaScript Interview: What is a Closure?, explains that when he…</em>code.likeagirl.io</a><a href="https://code.likeagirl.io/simplified-javascript-getting-started-with-closures-f40f65317d00" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://reallifejs.com/the-meat/getting-closure/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://reallifejs.com/the-meat/getting-closure/"><strong>Javascript Closures 101 - Explaining how closures work</strong><br />
-<em>So, “closures”, right?
-That’s a fun one that tends to cause confusion all around.
-It’s pretty much a given that at some…</em>reallifejs.com</a><a href="http://reallifejs.com/the-meat/getting-closure/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+<em>So, "closures", right?
+That's a fun one that tends to cause confusion all around.
+It's pretty much a given that at some…</em>reallifejs.com</a><a href="http://reallifejs.com/the-meat/getting-closure/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://dev.to/ritik_dev_js/what-the-hack-is-closure-currying-and-iife-in-javascript-32m9" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/ritik_dev_js/what-the-hack-is-closure-currying-and-iife-in-javascript-32m9"><strong>Closure, Currying and IIFE in JavaScript</strong><br />
 <em>These are some of the concepts of JavaScript where everyone struggle in beginning.
 Lets try to simplify them bit by…</em>dev.to</a><a href="https://dev.to/ritik_dev_js/what-the-hack-is-closure-currying-and-iife-in-javascript-32m9" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>